-- Develop a risk based Annual Audit Plan (Plan) for approval by the Audit Committee, and adjust the Plan, where necessary, to reflect current and emerging risks and changes in the Group's business, risks, operations, programs, systems and controls; - Execute the approved Plan in line with the relevant GAA methodologies, and report the results of work performed to senior management and the Audit Committee; - Issue periodic reports summarising progress against the approved Plan, any significant changes to the Plan, the results of GAA activities including reportable issues (defined as very high or high rated) raised, and other matters that need to be brought to the attention of the Audit Committee; - Maintain regular and formal dialogue with the external auditors and other assurance functions (e.g. Operational Risk and Group Security) to share knowledge of significant issues, and ensure effective collaboration and appropriate reliance on each other's work; - Escalate to senior management and the Audit Committee, as appropriate, instances where GAA believes that management has accepted a level of risk in excess of any relevant approved risk appetite; - Maintain effective relationships with regulators, including providing access to relevant work files in the event of an inspection or if otherwise required by law; - Maintain a professional team of GAA personnel with appropriate skills, knowledge and experience; - Agree annually, with the Chairman of the Audit Committee, the Bank's Directors' Key Performance Indicators (KPIs) and report at least annually to the Audit Committee against KPIs; - Maintain an appropriate Quality Assurance programme to ensure the effectiveness and continuous improvement of the GAA function, including annual reporting of the results of internal assessments and independent assessments at least once every five (5) years; - At the request of management, provide assurance to external parties to meet their respective risk management requirements.
-GAA will establish in writing the scope and objectives of such assurance, with clear definition of the acceptable use and distribution of the results: and - Fulfil all regulatory requirements pertaining to GAA.
+- Develop a risk based Annual Audit Plan (Plan) for approval by the Audit Committee, and adjust the Plan, where necessary, to reflect current and emerging risks and changes in the Group's business, risks, operations, programs, systems and controls: - Execute the approved Plan in line with the relevant GAA methodologies, and report the results of work

+- performed to senior management and the Audit Committee; - Issue periodic reports summarising progress against the approved Plan, any significant changes to the Plan, the results of GAA activities including reportable issues (defined as very high or high rated) raised, and other matters that need to be brought to the attention of the Audit Committee; - Maintain regular and formal dialogue with the external auditors and other assurance functions (e.g. Risk Management) to share knowledge of significant issues, and ensure effective collaboration and appropriate reliance on each other's work; - Escalate to senior management and the Audit Committee, as appropriate, instances where GAA believes that management has accepted a level of risk in excess of any relevant approved risk appetite; - Maintain effective relationships with regulators, including providing access to relevant work files in the event of an inspection or if otherwise required by law: - Maintain a professional team of GAA personnel with appropriate skills, knowledge and experience; - Maintain an appropriate Quality Assurance programme to ensure the effectiveness and continuous improvement of the GAA function, including annual reporting of the results of internal assessments and independent assessments at least once every five (5) years; - At the request of management, provide assurance to external parties to meet their respective risk management requirements.
+GAA will establish in writing the scope and objectives of such assurance, with clear definition of the acceptable use and distribution of the results; and - Fulfil all regulatory requirements pertaining to GAA.